Contributed By Arnold & Porter

 There are no exclusivities for medical devices.

-The MHRA and the DHSC have implemented temporary flexibilities in the regulation of medicines and medical devices to support the supply chain and wider response to COVID-19.
+The MHRA and the DHSC implemented various temporary flexibilities in the regulation of medicines and medical devices to support the supply chain and wider response to COVID-19, some of which remain relevant.
 These flexibilities typically do not displace or diminish the applicable regulatory obligations, but provide flexibilities from certain requirements, such as deferral of periodic supplier and customer requalification and the ability for responsible persons to act for another company within the same group of companies without variation, and other related initiatives.

-The MHRA has put measures in place to prioritise and provide assistance for clinical trial applications submitted for COVID-19, such as dedicated contact points and procedures for rapid scientific advice, reviews and approvals.
+The MHRA put measures in place during the pandemic to prioritise and provide assistance for clinical trial applications submitted for COVID-19, such as dedicated contact points and procedures for rapid scientific advice, reviews and approvals.
+However by 2022 these applications were being handled in accordance with the MHRA’s usual timelines.

 The HMRs permit temporary authorisation of a medicinal product in response to the confirmed or suspected spread of pathogenic agents, etc. The HMRs were amended on 16 October 2020 in response to the COVID-19 pandemic.
 Among other things, the amendment strengthened existing provisions that allow for the temporary licensing of medicines and vaccines, following which several COVID-19 vaccines were granted temporary authorisations.

-The MHRA adopted a flexible approach for medicines imported from third countries, and has published guidance allowing, for example, certain unexpected minor deviations in the finished product specifications where, in the QP’s professional judgement, safety and efficacy are not compromised.
+During the pandemic the MHRA adopted a flexible approach for medicines imported from third countries, and published guidance allowing, for example, certain unexpected minor deviations in the finished product specifications where, in the QP’s professional judgement, safety and efficacy are not compromised and where the purpose of the action is to maintain supply in the interest of public health.
+While in principle these flexibilities remain in place, the easing of pandemic related logistical challenges means that justifying them on public health grounds will become increasingly difficult for QPs.

 The government and regulators have supported the use of existing regulatory flexibilities in a number of areas, such as the switch to remote consultation in primary care delivery and the use of digital data collection tools.